DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 c.
 Manual Node Installation.
 Traditional Hub installation.
 Does not use a Smart Application.

-# Updates
-12-12-2018 - SmartApp 3.5.03.
-Fixed SmartApp handling of HS107 and HS300.
-After installed, if user unplugs (or is off-line) the device and subsequently tries to add a device, the SmartApp crashed.
-Fix will not add the offending device to the currentDevices Array.
-Impact:  User may not be able to remove the device using the SmartApp under certain circumstances.
-Manual removal via classic Phone App or the IDE My Devices page will work.

-01.12.18 - App Version 3.5.04.
-Added KP200 (two outlet wall switch) and KP400 (2-outlet outdoor plug) to devices using multi-plug.
-Need user confirmation of effectiveness.

-12-12-2018 - Device Handlers 3.5.03.
-Maintenance release to fix various minor problems; including issues in updating Refresh Rate from the Preferences section of the Smart App.

-11-24-2018 - Added device handler and updated Service Manager for HS107 (tested) and HS300.
-Issue: Hub installation.
-Deferred coding for obtaining the HS107/300 device label until later.
-Not a simple issue.

-11-24-2018 - Updated node.js applet to eliminate error in device polling causing it to crash.

 # Installation Prequisites:

 A SmartThings Hub, IDE Account and SmartThings Classic are required for all original installations.
 After installation, you may (if desired) transition to the new SmartThings phone app.